-See more especially "Masonic Ritual and Secrets before 1717", A.Q.C., xxxvii.
-(1924); and "The Graham Manuscript", A.Q.C., 1, (1937).
-I enjov one definite advantage over earlier writers approaching the same problem; thanks to the recent discovery of the Edinburgh Register House MS., endorsed 1696, I have escaped their difficulties regarding the probable dates of the Sloane and Chetwode Crawley MSS.
-The handwriting of these two MSS. pointed to circa 1700; so did the fact that the Chetwode Crawley MS. contained, almost verbatim, the words of the so-called "Haughfoot Minute" of 1702 (Poole, A.Q.C., xxxvii., 7).
-The MSS, however, refer to two ceremonies, whereas many masonic students maintained that there was only one prior to 1723.
+1 See more especially "Masonic Ritual and Secrets before 1717".
+A.Q.C., xxxvii.
+(1924); and "The Graham Manuscript".
+A.Q.C., l, (1937).
+I enjoy one definite advantage over earlier writers approaching the same problem; thanks to the recent discovery of the Edinburgh Register House MS., endorsed 1696, I have escaped their difficulties regarding the probable dates of the Sloane and Chetwode Crawley MSS.
+The handwriting of these two MSS, pointed to circa 1700; so did the fact that the Chetwode Crawley MS. contained, almost verbatim, the words of the so-called "Haughfoot Minute" of 1702 (Poole, A.Q.C., xxxvii., 7).
+The MSS., however, refer to two ceremonies, whereas many masonic students maintained that there was only one prior to 1723.
 This conflict of external and internal evidence led to much doubt about the probable dates.
-Now that we and internal evidence led to much doubt about the probable dates.
-Now that we know for certain that there were two distinct ceremonies at least as early as 1696, there need be no hesitation in accepting 1700 as the approximate date of these two MSS.
+Now that we know for certain that there were two distinct ceremonies at least as early as 1696, know for certain that there were two distinct ceremonies at least as early as 1696, there need be no hesitation in accepting 1700 as the approximate date of these